H41L33/Website/content/about.md

 # Who am I?
-I'm a student studying game design and creative writing, aiming for a potential career in vide game narrative design.
+I'm a student studying game design and creative writing, aiming for a potential career in video game narrative design.

 This combines my talent in both of these fields, as from a very young age I've shown interest in computer programming and software, but I've also always been rather creative and have a